kraken-io/kraken-php/README.md

 ## Authentication

-The first step is to authenticate to Kraken API by providing your unique API Key and API Secret while creating a new Kraken instance:
+The first step is to authenticate to Kraken.io API by providing your unique API Key and API Secret while creating a new Kraken.io instance:

 ````php
 <?php